sgignoux/databasefromscratch.com/content/post/2019-04-28-first-post.md

 Database systems are ubiquitous.
 Every developer will use one at some point.
 Despite their widespread use, few developers seem to have a clean conceptual model of how they work and have only limited knowledge of how to make the best use of them.
 I am certainly one of them.

-In order to fix that, I want to see if it is possible to build a simple, yet realistic, database system from scratch.
+In order to fix that, I want to see if it is possible to build a simple, yet realistic, database management system from scratch.
 Although there are many resources in the internet (see list below), I couldn't find a book doing just that: building from the ground up with actual code and not too much theory.
 Sure I could go to look at the source code of SQLlite or PostgreSQL, but the key elements would be lost in all the features.
 How would I understand the key tradeoffs and design decisions?

 Ideally, this should start from the basic I/O operation offered by the operating system and go up to running SQL queries, with concurrency and transaction support.
 It should be developed cleanly, with lots of tests and benchmarking.